 Journal Club: Journal articles are presented on a quarterly basis by the pain fellows in collaboration with one of the pain faculty.

 The principle site for fellowship training is the Interventional Pain Clinic at the University of Kentucky Clinic South Location.
 The Interventional Pain Clinic is a multidisciplinary pain management center with emphasis on interventional pain management approaches.
 An average of 2800 clinic visits and 1500 procedures are performed annually.
 Training is also conducted at the main UK Chandler Hospital.
 Acute pain as well as perioperative anesthesia is taught at the main UK hospital.
 Palliative medicine training is conducted at the main UK Chandler Hospital as well as Hospice of the Bluegrass.

 The program offers rotations in Interventional Pain, Chronic Pain (Clinic and Inpatient), Anesthesiology (Perioperative and Acute Pain), Physical Medicine and Rehabilitation, Neurology, Psychiatry/Psychology, as well as Hospice and Palliative Medicine.

-We are currently accepting applications for the 2017-2018 academic year, the deadline to apply is June 1, 2016.
-We will be conducting interviews between July – September.
-Additional dates and deadlines can be found through the NRMP website.
-NRMP website.
+We are currently accepting applications for the 2018-2019 academic year, the deadline to apply is May 1, 2017.
+We will be conducting interviews in late May and early June.
+We will participate in the NRMP Match, but we do not use ERAS for applications.
+Additional dates and deadlines for the Match can be found through the NRMP website NRMP website.

 For International Medical Graduates: